Prepayments: Definition, Accounting Treatment, and Multiple Examples

 A. Incorrectly Expensing Prepaid Items

-B. Not Adjusting Unearned Revenue
+B. Failing to Adjust Unearned Revenue

 Managing Prepayments for Accurate Accounting